How to switch website platforms without losing your SEO

 A 301 redirect is a permanent signal that a page has moved to a new address.
 It sends visitors to the right place and tells Google to transfer the old page's ranking value to the new URL.
 Mapping every old address to its new one before you switch is the single most important step for keeping your rankings through a platform move.

-How long does it take to move a website to WordPress
+How long does it take to move your website to a new platform

 For a standard small business website of a handful of pages, the move usually takes a few days to a couple of weeks, depending on how much rebuilds by hand.
-The content you can export goes quickly; pages and design that do not export are recreated in the block editor.
+The content you can export goes quickly; pages and design that do not export are recreated on your new platform.
 Planning your redirects first keeps the SEO transfer clean and avoids rework.

 The bottom line

-Moving from a builder to WordPress is mostly a careful exercise in protecting your web addresses.
+Moving from one platform to another is mostly a careful exercise in protecting your web addresses.
 Keep your domain, map every old URL to a new one with a 301 redirect, and reuse your titles and images, and your rankings come along for the ride.